nick-ve/ncfs/README.md

 of classes, (member)functions and variables have to be obeyed.
 The rules are the following :

- 1) Only ANSI standard C++ is allowed, with an even stricter requirement that the code should compile without any warnings under the GNU g++, msvc++ and the native C++ compilers of HP, Mac, AMD and DECAlpha machines.
+ 1) Only ANSI/ISO standard C++ is allowed, with an even stricter requirement that the code should compile without any warnings under the GNU g++, msvc++ and the native C++ compilers of HP, Mac, AMD and DECAlpha machines.